StevenCesario/game-of-becoming-api-demo/README.md

 🛡️ **Secure & Scalable Architecture**
 * **Secure User Authentication** with JWT for stateless, secure sessions.
 * **Clean Architecture** with a clear separation of concerns (API endpoints, business logic `services`, data access `crud`, and database `models`).
-* **Atomic Endpoints** for critical state changes (e.g., completing a quest), ensuring data integrity across multiple database tables in a single transaction.
+* **Atomic Endpoints** for critical state changes (e.g., completing a daily intention), ensuring data integrity across multiple database tables in a single transaction.
 * **Dependency Injection** used throughout for maintainable and testable code.
-* **Declarative State Endpoint** (/game-state) providing a single source of truth for the frontend client on load.
+* **Declarative State Endpoint** (/api/users/me/game-state) providing a single source of truth for the frontend client on load.

-🎮 **Engaging Game Mechanics**
-* **The Daily Streak:** A core retention mechanic that rewards daily consistency, with a forgiving "grace day" rule to encourage users after a setback.
-* **Character Progression:** Users earn XP and level up core stats like `Clarity`, `Discipline`, and `Resilience` by completing their goals.
-* **"Fail Forward" System:** A "Recovery Quest" mechanic that reframes failure as an opportunity to gain `Resilience` and, crucially, preserve the user's streak.

 🤖 **Conversational AI Core**
-* **Conversational Onboarding Flow** (/onboarding/step) that guides users to define their core vision and goals through a multi-step dialogue with an AI Clarity coach.
+* **Conversational Onboarding Flow** (/api/onboarding/step) that guides users to define their core vision and goals through a multi-step dialogue with an AI Clarity coach.
 * **Stateful Conversational API** for creating Daily Intentions, demonstrating how to manage a multi-step dialogue with a user via a state machine pattern.
 * **Provider Factory** (llm_providers/factory.py) makes the system extensible and pluggable for different AI services, cleanly decoupling the application from a specific vendor.

+🎮 **Core Behavioral Mechanics**
+* **The Daily Streak:** A core retention mechanic that rewards daily consistency, with a forgiving "grace day" rule to encourage users after a setback.
+* **Character Progression:** Users earn XP and level up core stats like `Clarity`, `Discipline`, and `Resilience` by completing their execution sprints and daily intentions.
+* **"Fail Forward" System:** A "Recovery Quest" mechanic that reframes failure as an opportunity to gain Resilience and preserve the user's streak.

 ✅ **Fully Tested & Automated**
 * Comprehensive integration and unit test suite using **Pytest**.